Skip to content

 Advantages

-• Price – This battery is at one of the lower price points in this group, and Renogy often has good sales on its batteries.
+• Price – This battery is one of the lower price points in this group, and Renogy often has good sales on its batteries.

 • Hibernation – This unique feature allows you to turn/off the battery and BMS on/off.
 This allows you to store and prolong the battery’s life when it is not in use.

-• Monitoring – The RS485 UP Communication Port allows you to view your data in real-time via a Renogy monitoring screen or by exporting the data with a Renogy Bluetooth Module BT2 to your phone.
+• Monitoring – The RS485 UP Communication Port allows you to view your data in real time via a Renogy monitoring screen or by exporting the data with a Renogy Bluetooth Module BT2 to your phone.

 Disadvantages